RMRubert/RMRubert.github.io/Test.md

 	}

-The function: *build_artist_info(artist = "Aqua")* generates a URL pointing to the Artist requested (Aqua in this case) JSON file with information about it.
+The function: *build_artist_info(artist = "Aqua")* generates a URL pointing to the Artist requested (Aqua in this example) JSON file with information about them.
 If the artist doesn't exist it won't return anything.
 If you copy this URL into Firefox, you can take a look at the JSON file.

-But we don't need to load the JSON in firefox but in R. The way to do this is using the function fromJSON().
+But we don't need to load the JSON in firefox, we need the data to be in R. The way to do this is using the function fromJSON().

 	fromJSON(build_artist_info(artist = "Aqua"))